Angels in painting represent artist’s wayward daughters

 I have not been able to find any evidence to support this legend.
 If the legend is directly referring to the daughters no longer being active in the LDS Church, it is definitely false.
 The artist that painted the image was Harry Anderson and he was not LDS, he was a Seventh-day Adventist.
 The LDS Church commissioned Anderson in the 1960’s to paint several paintings portraying key points in the Savior’s life.
 Among his commissioned paintings for The Church of Jesus Christ of Latter-day Saints were Christ Ordains His Apostles, The Ascension of Christ, The Second Coming, Isaiah Prophesying, Christ Giving Commission to Disciples, Christ in Gethsemane, The Sermon on the Mount, The Resurrected Christ Appearing to Mary, Christ with Children, Triumphal Entry, The Crucifixion, and The Resurrected Christ Appearing to the Disciples.
 Anderson painted fourteen scenes from the life of Jesus Christ and six from the Old Testament for the LDS Church.
 The Church also acquired nineteen additional paintings from the Seventh-day Adventist Church, all with biblical themes.

 This leads to another urban legend that Anderson painted the Savior and the angels with wings and that he later had to paint over them.
-To find out more about that - click here.
+You can find that myth here as well.

 For more information on Anderson and other LDS artists, read a great BYU Studies academic paper written by Robert T. Barrett and Susan Easton Black.